survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 ## Tree Shaking on Package Level

 The same idea works with dependencies that use the ES6 module definition.
-Given the related packaging standards are still emerging, it is possible you may have to be careful when consuming such packages.
+Given the related packaging standards are still emerging, you have to be careful when consuming such packages.
 Webpack tries to resolve *package.json* `module` field for this reason.

 For tools like webpack to allow tree shake npm packages, you should generate a build that has transpiled everything else except the ES6 module definitions and then point to it through *package.json* `module` field.